 There are outriggers that appear to have been added to the bridge.
+There also are other welded alterations including some rather unusual ones on the towers suggesting a whole section of the tower was replaced.
 Otherwise, this bridge retains good historic integrity including original railings.

 Information and Findings From DHPA Historic Bridge Survey